GenesisLabs-com/colorprojectdocs/docs/Configrations.md

 2. Install Meteor
 3. Install Yarn

-Here is the architecture of color explorer

-Clone the code form color github

-setup the mongo db using the collowing commands
+### Setup the mongo db using the collowing commands

 ```
 sudo apt update